aminenurgynk/tic-tac-toe-prompt/client/README.md

 - The game may experience delays in response time due to thread fatigue.
 - Before running the project, go to the terminal or command prompt in the project folder and use the npm install command to install the necessary packages.
+- In the server part, write your OPENAI_API_KEY and ASSISTANT_ID in the .env file, then write your assistant's instructions in the location specified in api.js on line 55.
+This way, the project will be functional.
+If any other issues arise, please email at 'amine.gynk@gmail.com'.

 ## Technologies